mcunningham917/PHanalysis/README.md

 # PHanalysis

 This repository contains the output and figures used in Cunningham et al. (2019).
-For ten [ROIs](https://mcunningham917.github.io/PHdoc/Data/) we performed the [PH](https://mcunningham917.github.io/PHdoc/Method/).
+For ten [ROIs](https://mcunningham917.github.io/PHdoc/Data/) we performed the [PH](https://mcunningham917.github.io/PHdoc/Method/) algorithm.
 This repository has two basic components:

 ## 1 Scripts to generate output for each ROI